spatialos/UnrealGDK/README.md

   - **Global hosting**: Scalable dedicated hosting for your game in every major gaming region.
   - **Easy playtesting**: Deploy and test your game from the start of development, and distribute it to your team and players quickly and easily.
   - **Profiling and debugging tools**: Logs and metrics out of the box to help you quickly understand any bugs and performance issues.
-  - Multiserver networking: Multiple dedicated servers across one seamless game world, enabling greater numbers of Actors, players and gameplay systems.
+  - **Multiserver networking**: Multiple dedicated servers across one seamless game world, enabling greater numbers of Actors, players and gameplay systems.

 > The SpatialOS GDK for Unreal is in alpha.
 It is ready to use for development of single-server games, but not recommended for public releases.
 We are committed to rapid development of the GDK to provide a performant release - for information on this, see our [development roadmap](<https://github.com/spatialos/UnrealGDK/projects/1>) and [Unreal features support]({{urlRoot}}/unreal-features-support) pages for the status and updates, and contact us via our [forums](https://forums.improbable.io/), or on [Discord](https://discordapp.com/channels/311273633307951114/339471548647866368).

+If you’re an Unreal game developer and you’re ready to try out the GDK, follow the [Get started guide](https://docs.improbable.io/unreal/alpha/content/get-started/introduction).

 ----
 * [Get started](https://docs.improbable.io/unreal/latest/content/get-started/introduction)